-Those selling on formal platforms rely on the platform’s marketing budget, existing clientele, and logistic muscle to expand their business beyond their local networks to new markets both locally and internationally.
-On the other hand, social commerce is common, based on its low barrier to entry, closed groups that enhance trust and prior familiarity.
+Those selling on formal platforms rely on the platform’s marketing budget, existing clientele, and logistic muscle to expand their business beyond their local networks to new markets, both locally and internationally.
+On the other hand, social commerce is common, based on its low barrier to entry, closed groups that enhance trust, and prior familiarity.
 Sellers mentioned experimenting with multiple business pages where they sell varying products and take up whichever gains more traction.

 Experience of sellers on formal platforms

-Commitment on the platform goes hand-in-hand with the number of sales achieved.
-Low sales thus result in reduced engagement, for instance, from daily platform interactions to weekly to eventually forgetting to check listings entirely.
+Formal marketplaces offer sellers a massive reach to e-commerce buyers, handle logistics, place sellers in categories, and provide guidelines on product descriptions and packaging.
+Commitment to the platform goes hand-in-hand with the amount of sales achieved.
+Low sales thus result in reduced engagement, for instance, from daily platform interaction to weekly to eventually forgetting to check listings entirely.

-to these buyers.
+While sellers get access to new buyers on the platform, there is a lack of direct connection to these buyers.
 Thus some sellers have an ultimate goal to create a personal website where they can build their own brand and clientele and sell their products.

-Experience of social commerce sellers
+Experience of sellers on social commerce platforms

-business management, promotion, and easy connection across different platforms.
+Selling on social media platforms has rapidly increased, with platforms creating tools for business management, promotion, and easy connection across different platforms.
 Sellers are aware of the need to learn about these new advancements, especially as competition increases.
 Social commerce is a preferred starting point for many as it offers a degree of familiarity with clients.

-Easy set-up and opportunities to test out business ideas.
+Social platforms provide easy set-up and opportunities to test out business ideas.

 Platforms with closed groups enhance trust among buyers, leading to a shorter path to purchase due to the familiarity with the seller.
-Over time, growth plateaus and sellers need to expand beyond direct networks and social circles.
-This leads to new growth strategies, including paid social media ads or buying followers.
+Over time, growth plateaus and sellers need to expand beyond direct networks and social circles, necessitating new creative ways to reach customers.
+These strategies include paid social media ads and buying followers.
 These additional costs bring new challenging ways to measure return on investment.
-Only a few mentioned having digital marketing skills necessary to compete, leaving the business’s overall success to chance and luck.
+Only a few mentioned having the digital marketing skills necessary to compete, leaving the business’s overall success to chance and luck.